serverless/emulator/README.md

 ### Function invocation

-When invoking a function the Local Emulator will simply look for the function directory (see above how the naming schema helps with the lookup), determines the `provider`, `runtime` and `handler` based on the config in the `function.json` file and starts the execution phase which will happen in a dedicated child process (more on that later).
+When invoking a function the Emulator will simply look for the function directory (see above how the naming schema helps with the lookup), determines the `provider`, `runtime` and `handler` based on the config in the `function.json` file and starts the execution phase which will happen in a dedicated child process (more on that later).

 The invocation data is extracted from the incoming API requested and passed to a so-called runtime-specific "wrapper script" via `stdin`.
 This "wrapper script" is responsible to setup the execution environment, require the function and pass the event payload to the function (you can think of it as a language specific container).
-Furthermore it will marshall the returned data and pass it back to the Local Emulators parent process which will then transform it into a JSON format and sends it back via an API response.
+Furthermore it will marshall the returned data and pass it back to the Emulators parent process which will then transform it into a JSON format and sends it back via an API response.

-The whole invocation happens in a `child_process.spawn()` call to ensure that the Local Emulator won't crash when a function misbehaves.
+The whole invocation happens in a `child_process.spawn()` call to ensure that the Emulator won't crash when a function misbehaves.

 This abstraction layer makes it easy to introduce other runtimes later on.
-Furthermore the way the incoming event data is handled by the Local Emulator is always the same and independent of the function handler signature since the wrapper encapsulates the logic to marshall and unmarshall the data which is handed over to the function.
+Furthermore the way the incoming event data is handled by the Emulator is always the same and independent of the function handler signature since the wrapper encapsulates the logic to marshall and unmarshall the data which is handed over to the function.

 Here's a sample call to invoke an AWS function within the wrapper script (which is written in Node.js).
 It will require and prepare the function (according to the CLI `options`) and pass the echoed data as the function parameters (via `stdin`) to it: